Voquent offers a unique and effective approach to casting for voice over artists, be it for a local or large scale multinational project.

 3. Add the most popular tones for your specialty

-Voquent offers 12 searchable tones.
+Voquent offers 12 searchable tones in the advanced search filters.
 Here’s a list of Voquent’s 12 tones and some further words to describe the emotions behind them.
 Use these descriptions to help you match up your samples, before you upload them:

 - Angry Frustrated, Distant, Menacing

 - Enticing Intimate, Seductive, Tempting

 - Nurturing Caring, Compassionate, Sympathetic